 Reminder: This class satisfies the Graduate Writing Assessment Requirement (GWAR).
-Some important considerations as you write your literature review and research paper:
+Here are some important considerations to keep in mind as you write your literature review and research paper…

 General Tips from Your Instructor: